 The sales of pre-owned video game products are recorded at the retail price charged to the customer.
 Advertising revenues for Game Informer are recorded upon release of magazines for sale to consumers.
 Subscription revenues for our PowerUp Rewards loyalty program and magazines are recognized on a straight-line basis over the subscription period.
-Revenue from the sales of product replacement plans is recognized on a straight-line basis over the deferred revenues for our PowerUp Rewards loyalty program, gift cards, customer credits, magazines and product replacement plans are included in accrued liabilities (see Note 8, "Accrued Liabilities").
+Revenue from the sales of product replacement plans is recognized on a straight-line basis over the coverage period.
+Customer liabilities and other deferred revenues for our PowerUp Rewards loyalty program, gift cards, customer credits, magazines and product replacement plans are included in accrued liabilities (see Note 8, "Accrued Liabilities").